At Mend, we believe that the best massages are uniquely designed for each client.

 Massage is a positive addition to any regimen, and it can give a much needed boost to your mental wellbeing.

-TMJD is a broad category for problems involving the temporomandibular joint and the muscles involved in chewing.
-It can be caused by a variety of factors such as teeth grinding, car accidents, or other trauma and the cause can be difficult to pin down.
-If you think you have a TMJD problem, you should see your dentist.
+TMD is a broad category for problems involving the temporomandibular joint and the muscles involved in chewing.
+It is caused by trauma and influenced by factors such as stress and personal habits. .
+If you think you have a TMD problem, you should see your dentist.
 Prolonged teeth grinding and jaw dysfunction can cause permanent damage.

-The main symptom of TMJD is pain in the chewing muscles and joint.
+The main symptom of TMD is pain in the chewing muscles and joint.
 It can intensify with use, may be especially painful after waking up and is often worse on one side of the jaw.
-It can cause the jaw to have limited motion or lock up, and may create headaches.
+It can cause the jaw to have limited motion or lock up, and may create headaches, neck and shoulder pain, tinnitus (ear ringing), and a feeling that the head is too heavy for the neck to support.

-Massage can relieve the muscles involved TMJD.
+Massage can relieve the muscles involved TMD.
 Your therapist will work on the outside of your jaw and skull, and (with your permission) intra-orally on the muscles inside of your mouth using one finger of a gloved hand.
-TMJD work is done slowly and most clients report relief as soon as the session is over.
+TMD work is done slowly and most clients report relief as soon as the session is over.

 Trigger Point Therapy